UweZiegenhagen/TikZ_Normal_Distributions/README.md

 # TikZ_Normal_Distributions

- Some TikZ and Python code for normal distributions
+ Some TikZ and Python code for various normal distributions